CrazyDoc/IBM_MQ_PageSets_Monitor/README.md

 # IBM_MQ_PageSets_Monitor

-a simple monitor for IBM MQ. builds a dynamically updated graph for the pagesets fill level.
+a simple monitor for IBM MQ.

 this is the simplest application for the working needs of our development site.